shahharsh06/harsh-portfolio/DASHBOARD_AUTO_UPDATE_SETUP.md

 4. **Dashboard should auto-update** after CI succeeds
 5. **Check dashboard** for fresh metrics

-Your dashboard now **automatically updates after successful CI** - the perfect balance of automation and quality control! 🎯✨
+Your dashboard now **automatically updates after successful CI** with **dual-trigger reliability** - the perfect balance of automation and quality control! 🎯✨